fredhutchio/git_github_intro/class1.md

 # Introduction to Git and GitHub: Git Desktop

-## Before class

-* share URL to hack.md
-* check installation of text editor, GitHub Desktop and GitHub account (need latter to set up former)

-## Introductions

-* instructor introduction
-* sign in using link on HackMD page
-* overview of fredhutch.io
-* overview course philosophy
-*   designed for researchers who are interested in version control for code or data
-*   follow along with coding activities, try the challenges
-* pre-requisites: none, except Unix useful for third class
-* learner introductions and motivation
-	* who's used Git or GitHub before?
-* course objectives: desktop app, GitHub, command line to integrate both

 ## Objectives

+To complete the activities associated with this course, please ensure you have completed the following tasks (additional information can be found [here](http://www.fredhutch.io/software/#course-specific-software-requirements)):

+- register for a GitHub account
+- install GitHub Desktop (including the command line tools, if you are on a Windows computer and planning to complete the optional third session)
+- (optional) install a text editor (like Atom or Notepad++)

+This course is designed for researchers who are interested in version control for code or data files, and assumes no prior programming experience.
+There are no prerequisites for this course
+(though see below regarding the optional third class).

+By the end of the course, you should be able to:

+- use Git Desktop to manage version control on your own computer
+- publish and collaborate with files tracked in remote repositories on GitHub
+- (optional, requires some familiarity with navigating files and directories using the Unix command line) apply skills from the first two sessions using Git on the command line

+By the end of this first session, you should be able to use the GitHub desktop app to:

-* describe why and when to use version control
+- describe why and when to use version control
-* apply git workflow to tracking changes using GitHub Desktop app
+- apply the Git workflow to tracking changes using GitHub Desktop
-* view and recall history of tracked changes
+- view and recall the history of tracked changes
-* ignore files that don't need to be in repository
+- ignore files that don't need to be tracked

 ## Intro to version control